Youle Huangshancha (Youle Forest Tea)

-This forest-grown tea comes from old growth trees that grow largely untrimmed and untended in their natural diverse environment.
+This forest-grown tea comes from old-growth trees that grow largely untrimmed and untended in their natural diverse environment.
 Tea made from older trees has a very full flavor and a changing, layered character.
 Its initial sharpness quickly fades and turns into a pronounced huigan “returning sweetness” that becomes more developed as you drink.
 The light golden brew yields a complex flavor with fruity notes thick with dried apricot aroma, soft bitterness, and coating sweetness.
 It provides sheng tea’s classic depth and richness with minimal astringency, all while remaining light and approachable.

 Youleshan’s old growth tea trees

-These forest tea trees are harvested only once a year in the spring, since they produce only small amounts of high quality leaves that are difficult to harvest.
+These forest tea trees are harvested only once a year in the spring, since they produce only a small amount of high quality leaves that are difficult to harvest.
 For this particular tea, the leaves are selected from larger trees that are estimated over 100 years old, with branches about as thick as a person’s arm.

-Old trees create a tea with far less bitterness and astringency than puer made from young trees.
+Old trees provide a tea with far less bitterness and astringency than puer made from young trees.
 Their diverse forest growing environment contributes to a rich, nuanced complexity of flavor and aroma.
-Meanwhile, younger trees (under 60 years old) can have a sharp bitterness and astringent edge to their flavor when made into sheng puer, as can tea made from later harvests in the late spring and summer.
+Meanwhile, younger trees (under 60 years old) can have a sharp bitterness and astringent edge to their flavor when made into sheng puer, as can tea made from the later harvests in the late spring and summer.
 For the best flavor, we always make sure to purchase these teas by late March to ensure that they are from the earliest spring harvests.

 Old tea mountain origins

 Youleshan (the Youle Mountains) has been one of Yunnan Province’s famed tea origins since antiquity.
-There are still many old growth tea trees in the Youle area, many over 100 years old.
+There are still many old growth tea trees in the Youle area, many over a century old.
 The tea that comes from this region is known for its rich, complex flavor and long finish.
 Of the six old famous tea mountains in Yunnan, Youleshan is the closest to Xishuangbanna City, a major locus of puer trade.
 Further south than most, it tends toward a warmer and more humid climate.
 The forest in this region is very dense and diverse, with rich red soil to grow in.
 This creates an excellent environment for tea cultivation.

 The stories of Youle’s Jinuo People